Invasive species in the United Arab Emirates

 Invasive species are a significant threat to native species of the United Arab Emirates, bringing about environmental and agricultural damage.
 Although the country is considered to be extremely arid and hard for foreign species to settle in, as of 2019, 242 invasive species had been found within the country.
-Invasive species typically danger endemic species through predation and competition.
+Invasive species typically endanger endemic species through predation and competition.
 Of the major taxonomic groups, birds have the most invasive species, with 49%.

 History

 The United Arab Emirates defines an invasive species as a non-native species of living organism whose introduction threatens local biodiversity.
 The invasion of foreign species is considered a threat to native ecosystems within the country.
 Although deserts are one of the least-invaded ecosystems in the world, the United Arab Emirates has a significant amount of invasive species in the country.

 As of 2019, there were 272 invasive species in the country.
 Invasive species within the United Arab Emirates are noted as having detrimental effects on endemic species by diminishing biodiversity.
 For instance, a study for the Plant Ecology journal found that sites containing the invasive species Neltuma juliflora had lower biodiversity and indigenous species were displaced.
 The plant was originally introduced in Abu Dhabi in the 1970s to combat desertification, and seeds were eventually spread through livestock and reached other Emirates.

 The United Arab Emirates is noted for its harsh, arid climate, which makes the establishment and survival of invasive species hard.
 A 2015 study by the Journal of Threatened Taxa found that of a total of 146 invasive species, the highest percentage in the major taxonomic groups were birds (49%), followed by invertebrates (34%), plants, reptiles and amphibians (5% each), mammals (4%), and freshwater fish (3%).